 * Once the work is done, people often forget to collect this important sign-off document.
 Don’t forget.
 The DOB will keep the permit open in its system, and obtaining sign-off after the fact will take additional time and money.

-We hope you found this article helpful.
 You may also find our article on DOB Regulations on Enclosed Balconies useful.